simorgh1/cd-lambda/Readme.md

 Working with CloudFormation templates requires knowledge about writing yaml and keeping the correct indentation.
 In addition one should know how to declare aws resource types.

-##### Indentation support
+#### Indentation support

 There are two extensions defined in the Dev Container for supporting indentation, one is Indenticator, which will keep an eye on the indentations in your templates and the other extension is indent-rainbow, which shows your template's indents with different colors.
-For more information go to Extension (shift+cmd+x).
+For more information open Extensions sidebar (shift+cmd+x).

 #### AWS Resource lookup